harvesthq/platform/trello.md

   }
 }, 500);
 ```

+### 3. Supporting CSS

+The following styles should be loaded on pages where the "Track time..." buttons are used.

 The button itself is styled differently when its timer is running.
 This style
 matches the one Trello uses for `mouseenter` events.